takanori-fujiwara/attack-ml4vis/README.md

 ### Requirements
 * Python3 (< 3.13: tensorflow does not support 3.13 yet)
-* Note: Tested on macOS Sonoma.
+* Note: Tested on macOS Sequoia.

 ### Setup